sergioneto12/Store_Challenge/README.md

 # The store that looks like what you need!

+Please, remember that all local variables are not at GitHub, so if you are one of the testers and need it, reply to me!
+Thanks!

 ## This project was done using ReactJS and NodeJS, both on front and back-end.

 Made based on Firebase Database and Storage, you need two things to get this running through your client: